MoFEM/mofem-cephas/mofem/doc/markdown/installtion_with_docker_user.md

 <a id='figure_1'></a>
     <center><b>Figure 4.
 Stopping and starting a docker container.</b></center>

 If you want to stop the container, you can do so from the `Actions` column on the right.
-Square to stop, and triangle to start it again.
-If you used the Docker user interface for this installation, you can skip the next section and continue to [Accessing the hub section](#docker_access_hub) to find login options and how to run notebooks.
+Click on square to stop, and triangle to start it again.

 ## Using terminal {#docker_terminal_installation}

+If you used the Docker user interface for this installation, you can skip this section and continue to [Accessing the hub section](#docker_access_hub) to find login options and how to run notebooks.

-For this section, initialise Docker, open your terminal and run the following commands.
+For the installation using terminal, initialise Docker, open your terminal and run the following command.

-1. Pull image
+1) Pull image
 ~~~~
 docker pull likask/mofem-spack-jupyterhub:Workshop2023
 ~~~~
-If you want to use a different image from the list, replace `likask/mofem-spack-jupyterhub:Workshop2023` by `image_name:tag_name` taken from [table listing images and tags](#docker_getting_container).
+If you want to use a different image from the list of available ones, replace `likask/mofem-spack-jupyterhub:Workshop2023` by `image_name:tag_name` taken from [table listing images and tags](#docker_getting_container).

-2. Run container
+2) Run container
 - If you would like to just try the container, removing the container after use, run docker as follows:
 ~~~~
 docker run --rm --name workshop2023 -p 8000:8000 -p 2222:22 likask/mofem-spack-jupyterhub:Workshop2023